SahilSuman1011/resume-intelligence-platform/README.md

 netstat -ano | findstr :5000   # Windows
 ```

-### CORS Errors
+### CORS Er`uploads/` directory exists in backend folder
+- Verify file size < 10MB (configurable in .env)
+- Ensure file format is PDF or TXT only
+- Check backend console for detailed error messages

+### Slow AI Responses
+- First API call loads the model (10-30s is normal)
+- Subsequent calls are much faster (5-10s)
-- Ensure backend is running on port 5000
+- Ensure Ollama is running: `ollama list`
-- Ensure frontend is running on port 5173
+- Consider using a smaller model if neededng on port 5173
 - Check FRONTEND_URL in backend/.env

 ### Upload Errors